-You should remember that your first impression during a job interview is the only impression.
+Remember that your first impression during a job interview is the only impression.
 You have only one opportunity to make a good first impression on a recruiter so you should make the most out of it.

-During the interview, everything matters: your posture, different gestures you use, the word choice, the tone of your voice, and the pitch.
+During the interview, everything matters your posture, different gestures you use, the word choice, the tone of your voice, and the pitch.
 You should take care of what you say and how you say it.

 Here are some speech tricks that may turn out to be the decisive factor in getting your dream job.